Michaeltlee/code-test/README.md

 to highlight your skills.

 You have up to 48 hours to submit, however, we respect your time and expect this to only take a few hours.
-Please make commits reguarly so we can track your progress.
+Please make commits regularly so we can track your progress.

 ### Getting Started